 - (1) The Association has previously conducted annual stand-alone Ethics training for existing employees as well as training for new employees and contractors.
 In the last half of 2013, the TWIA Compliance and Human Resource teams developed TWIA 101, a comprehensive orientation program for new employees, including an hour-long ethics module.
 TWIA 101 includes relevant discussion of ethics and conflicts of interest, and the Association's policy and requirements.
 After completion, employees are able to: - a.
 Define ethics and conflicts of interest - b.
-Understand how to deal with conflicts of interest
+Understand how to deal with conflicts of interest - c.

-- c.
 Recognize the significance of the appearance of impropriety - d.
 Understand how ethics impacts the organization - e.
 Understand the TWIA/TFPA Ethics & Conflicts of Interest Policy - f.
 Know what types of relationships are prohibited and what types must be disclosed - g.
 Understand what gifts can be accepted, how to reject a gift, and how to complete the appropriate forms

-The training was completed for all existing employees in March 2014 and all new employees and contractors in May and August of 2014.
-Quarterly sessions are currently scheduled for November for new employees and contractors retained in the fourth quarter of 2014.
-The Association will continue to have annual Ethics refresher training for all employees.
+The training was completed for all existing employees in March 2014, and all new employees and contractors in three subsequent quarterly sessions.
+The Association will continue to have annual Ethics refresher training for all employees as well as sessions for new employees and contractors each quarter.

 - (2) Since 2011, all Board members, employees, and contractors have been required to complete an Annual Certification acknowledging review of the Ethics Policy and agreeing to adhere to its terms. - (3) At the onset of employment or at first discovery, certain business and personal relationships must be disclosed.
-Extra controls were implemented in the Claims Department in 2012 to ensure that Claims Examiners did not issue payments to former employers. - (4) All employees and contractors must file gift disclosures for the acceptance of permissible gifts as well as the rejection of prohibited gifts.
-Gift disclosures are tracked in a database and monitored to ensure compliance with limits outlined in the Ethics Policy. - (5) The Ethics Policy is easily accessible to all employees and contractors via a desktop shortcut automatically installed on each PC on the network, as well as a shared central repository dedicated exclusively to housing the Association's policy and procedural documents. - (6) The Association developed a database to record and monitor required certifications and training, such as the Annual Ethics Certification, gift disclosures, and training classes. - (7) Ethics & Compliance training was incorporated into field adjuster training beginning in February 2012, and it continues to be a central theme of this training.
+Extra controls were implemented in the Claims Department in 2012 to ensure that Claims Examiners did not issue payments to former employers.

+- (4) All employees and contractors must file gift disclosures for the acceptance of permissible gifts as well as the rejection of prohibited gifts.
+Gift disclosures are tracked in a database and monitored to ensure compliance with limits outlined in the Ethics Policy. - (5) The Ethics Policy is easily accessible to all employees and contractors via a desktop shortcut automatically installed on each PC on the network, as well as a shared central repository dedicated exclusively to housing the Association's policy and procedural documents. - (6) The Association developed a system to record and monitor required certifications and training, such as the Annual Ethics Certification, gift disclosures, and training classes. - (7) Ethics & Compliance training was incorporated into field adjuster training beginning in February 2012, and it continues to be a central theme of this training.